The Bat (Kings Island; opened 1981): Ride experience

 When the ride vehicles exited the station, they made a right turn and climbed the first 100 ft lift hill.
 At the top, they went through the first left-handed spiral drop.
 This was followed by a right turn.
 After going through an s-curve, the ride vehicles traveled through the first helix.
 The ride vehicles made a left turn shortly before climbing the second 100 ft lift hill.
 They turned right and then entered the second left-handed spiral drop.
 After dropping, the ride vehicles turned right and entered a series of curves.
 An upward incline and a right turn led into the second helix.
 Following this helix, the ride vehicles entered a tight section of track.
 They made a left turn as they began to slow down.
 The ride vehicles made a right turn, hitting the brakes and returning to the station.

 Aftermath

 An Arrow Dynamics looping coaster named Vortex, the first roller coaster to feature six inversions, was built in The Bat's former location.
 It reutilized the same station and operated through 2019.
 Several remnants of The Bat were still visible while Vortex was in operation, including concrete footings, station, and queue line.

 The Bat was originally designed to feature two corkscrew inversions that were 60 feet long and had proper leads in and out to allow for optimal g-forces.
 The corkscrews were later replaced with helices.
-A blueprint of The Bat's original layout can be found in the queue line of Orion.
+A blueprint of The Bat's original layout can be found in the queue of Orion.